yetanalytics/re-thread/README.md

 ```

+## Example App

+I set up the re-frame todomvc example in a webworker, try it out in the `examples` directory!

 ## Gotchas

 * Since all of the app state is contained in the worker process, you should take care not to write view code that fails if a subscription returns nil.
 Using the optional second arg of `subscribe` can help with that.